taoyuan/generator-node-express-typescript/README.md

 I use:

 - _npm_ - as task runner.
 You can choose to use _gulp_ instead.
-- _tslint_ - as linter for TypeScript source files.
 - _mocha_ - as testing framework to write specs in **TypeScript** itself.
 - _istanbul_ - a JavaScript code coverage tool working on TypeScript files.